-NSAIDs cause an increased risk of serious gastrointestinal adverse events including bleeding, ulceration, and perforation of the stomach or intestines, which can be fatal.
-These events can occur at any time during use and without warning symptoms.
-Elderly patients are at greater risk for serious gastrointestinal events [see Warnings and Precautions(5.2)].
+• NSAIDs cause an increased risk of serious gastrointestinal adverse events including bleeding, ulceration, and perforation of the stomach or intestines, which can be fatal.
+Elderly patients are at greater risk for serious gastrointestinal events [see Warnings and Precautions (5.2)].